To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 In today’s world, modern womanhood has become a path with ever-increasing obstacles and confusion.
 As advocates of various agendas voice their opinions on what women should be like and how they should act, they fail to seek God’s judgment in the matter—and usually, they ridicule the thought of even considering God’s judgment.
 Modern women try to implement these various ideas, only to find themselves frustrated and unfulfilled.
-Thankfully, God understands exactly what women need and outlines the truth in His Word.
-Recently, in the Living University Christian Women course (THL 344), I had the opportunity to learn more about God’s instructions for women by interviewing a well-respected, admirable woman in my congregation, who will be referred to under the pseudonym of “Mrs. Jones.”
+Thankfully, God understands exactly what women need and outlines the truth in His word.
+Once, while studying in a church-sponsored theology program, I had the opportunity to learn more about God’s instructions for women by interviewing a well-respected, admirable woman in my congregation, who will be referred to under the pseudonym of “Mrs. Jones.”
 This opportunity provided key insights about what characteristics define true Christian womanhood, and how a young woman today can develop them.

 Key #1: Seek God First.
 As with all our goals in life, seeking God first is foundational to Christian womanhood.
 According to Mrs. Jones, this has been a vital key when faced with daily challenges and societal pressures contrary to her God-ordained role.
 Seeking God’s purpose allowed her to see the many benefits and blessings of the God-ordained roles for women.
 For instance, the role of homemaker allows women more flexibility to seek God first and grow spiritually.
 This is particularly important since women typically serve as the primary source of religious education for their children when they are young.
 Speaking of the virtuous woman, Proverbs 31:26 states, “She opens her mouth with wisdom, and on her tongue is the law of kindness.”
 Elsewhere in Proverbs it is written, “For the Lord gives wisdom, from His mouth come knowledge and understanding” (Proverbs 2:6).
 To emulate the wisdom of the Proverbs 31 woman in our daily tasks, we must learn and understand the Law of God.